 The Sanctuary Team

-FRIEND Farm Animal Sanctuary is run by Mark Eaton with three full time volunteers, Lorna, Dave, and James.
-We have two charity trustees; Lee Cash and Janice Kate Fisher.
+FRIEND Farm Animal Sanctuary is run by Mark Eaton along with his partner Mandy, two full time volunteers, Dave, and James, two regular part time volunteers Sam and Daisy, and two charity trustees; Lee and Janice

 Mark - sanctuary owner/trustee/top banana

 Mark has a passion for animal welfare and the future of vegan education, with an emphasis on growing food and planting trees, which will have a positive impact on wildlife.
 He is very excited about the future of the sanctuary and hopes that you will all support his dedication to carry on the legacy of FRIEND, and make his late wife Marion very proud.

 Mandy - full time volunteer

 Mandy is passionate about promoting change through education.
 Her background is working with children, teaching organic growing and as a forest school leader and storyteller.
 She is a mother to a beautiful 13 year old daughter.
 She loves animals and is interested in vegan, permaculture based design and creating models for a sustainable future.

 Dave was born and raised on a dairy farm so witnessed first hand the plight of the animals and whilst he always questioned his surroundings he was forced to ‘man up’.
 As an adult he became vegetarian and then vegan and now is a full time volunteer at FRIEND and an environmental and vegan activist.

 James is a personal trainer, coach and aspiring blogger.
 Along with helping care for the animals he also spends a lot his time cooking for the team and building things for the sanctuary.
 He is passionate about helping create a self sustainable, off-grid sanctuary that is also a place to educate and support the community, lead by example, and be part of the solution.